In a sophisticated wine cellar, a connoisseur savors the bouquet of a fine red wine.

 Temperature

 Proper temperature is the foundation of successful wine cellaring.
-The ideal range is between 12–15°C (50–59°F), with 13°C (55°F) widely regarded as optimal for aging most wines.
-To achieve the best results, wines must be stored in a consistently climate-controlled environment.
-Excess heat and humidity can cause wines to mature too quickly, while cold or unstable storage can lead to the formation of tartaric acid crystals, often referred to as wine diamonds.
+The ideal range is 12-15 °C (50-59 °F), with 13 °C (55 °F) widely regarded as optimal for aging most wines.
+Wines must be stored in a consistently climate-controlled environment.
+Excess heat accelerates aging and can damage wine, while cold or unstable conditions may cause tartrate crystals to form, often called wine diamonds.

 Humidity

 Humidity control is equally important.
-Maintaining relative humidity between 55% and 75% helps preserve cork integrity, preventing oxygen ingress that could spoil the wine.
+Maintaining relative humidity between 55-75% helps preserve cork integrity, preventing oxygen ingress that could spoil the wine.
 Too little humidity dries corks, while excess moisture promotes mold and label damage.
 Using a humidifier or choosing a naturally humid location can help achieve the right balance.

 Bottle Orientation